IbLahlou/IbLahlou.github.io/_tabs/certificate.md

 **Completed:** 2021
 [View Certificate on LinkedIn](https://www.linkedin.com/in/ibrahim-lahlou-ild01/)

-Low-level programming fundamentals, useful for understanding performance optimization in ML systems.
+Low‑level programming fundamentals useful for performance analysis and optimization of ML routines.

 ---